minhchemucla/OPAW_TDDFT_LIBRARY/docs/example.md

 ## input file

-Below is an input file to emphasize parameters that should be imported into the OPAW library.
+Below is an input file highlight the parameters that should be imported into the OPAW library.
 Do not change any parameters from `dz` and above or else the example program will fail.

 	nx       56             !number of grid points in x direction ny       52             !number of grid points in y direction